 - Sterling Jewellers Malta

-These stores are commonly found in:
+These businesses are commonly found in areas such as:

 - Valletta